KKShakya/Placements/wellnesys/readme.md

 ## learnings

-1. There is always some hidden things you have to measures of while solving a problem.
+1. There is always some hidden things you have to take measures of while solving a problem.

 2. only the upper layer of problem shouldnot be solved but think about other prospects also.
-Like , in the provblem statement at least three routes were sked but you hav eto think of how the whole application may work.
+Like , in the provblem statement at least three routes were asked but you have to think of how the whole application may work.
 Register=>Login =>getProfile;